-Most insurers won't just replace your device with a brand new one if it's lost, stolen or damaged beyond repair.
-They'll deduct a certain percentage from the cost of a new gadget depending on the age of your old one.
+Your insurer might deduct a certain percentage from the cost of a new gadget depending on the age of your old one

 Wear and tear

-You won’t be able to claim on a policy for general wear and tear, or if your device breaks down because it hasn't been maintained properly.
+You won’t be able to claim for general wear and tear, or damage due to lack of maintenance

-Gadget travel insurance doesn’t cover data issues, so make sure you back up your info before you head off on your trip.
+Gadget cover doesn’t cover data issues, so back up your information before travelling